Cosmic5173/Cosmic5173/README.md

 TX Servers was probably the most meaningful Minecraft project I worked on.
 This was arguably the most wholesome, welcoming, friendly, and respectful community I was ever part of on Minecraft.
 I joined this server around June 2020, and was part of it till its end-of-life in November 2020.
 This project was founded by NightmareDG and owned by NightmareDG, PoisonouseSquash, Sassy, and CouchPez.

 ### Legend Network
-Legend Network was the last Minecraft Network that I worked on, and plan to work on.
+Legend Network was the last Minecraft Network that I worked on (or so I thought), and plan to work on.
 It was founded by ItzFighters, and owned by Optical, Magix, and myself.

+### Nightraid Studios
+Nightraid Studios is a software company dedicated to creating new and innovative software for the world.
+It consists of many different areas of the field including Game Development, Restful APIs, Discord Bots, and more.
+Nightraid Studios was founded back in 2021 by [Jamie Duddleston](https://github.com/GuildedThorn).

 ***